TeamPlatinum1/odin-recipes/README.md

 ## Description

 This serves as an exercise for learning HTML.
-Just a simple Website that links to different recipes.
+Just a simple website that links to different recipes.